joaoapel/academic-kickstart/content/post/cljrpy/cljrpy.md

 ├── models             <- Trained and serialized models, model predictions, or model
 │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimiteddescription,e.g.
+Naming convention is a number (for ordering), │                         the creators initials, and a short `-` delimiteddescription,e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.